scivision/rpn-calc-fortran/README.md

     6 *      30.0000
     SIN       0.5000

-To exit the program, type any of:
+To exit the program, type:

-    QUIT, Q, EXIT, OFF, BYE, STOP, or END.
+    q

 ### Functions